Financial Compensation Paid to an Emergency Services Volunteer

 - a volunteer assisting in the search and rescue of individuals or in other emergency operations.

-However, if the amounts paid (as an allowance or in any other form) and the value of the benefits granted to the volunteer during the year are more than $1,190 for 2020 ($1,205 for 2021), the excess is taxable and must be included in boxes A, G, I and L of the volunteer's RL-1 slip (see courtesy translation RL-1-T).
+If the amounts paid (as an allowance or in any other form) and the value of the benefits granted to the volunteer during the year are more than $1,205 for 2021 ($1,235 for 2022), the excess is taxable and must be included in boxes A, G, I and L of the volunteer's RL-1 slip (see courtesy translation RL-1-T).
 If the employment is considered to be excepted employment under the Québec Pension Plan (QPP) and Québec parental insurance plan (QPIP) (see “Source deductions and contributions” below), do not include that portion in boxes G and I of the RL-1 slip.
 You must also enter “L-2” in a blank box of the RL-1 slip, followed by the amount of the tax-exempt financial compensation amount.

-The exemption does not apply if, during the year, the volunteer worked for the same organization that paid the financial compensation, and he or she carried out duties that were similar or identical to those performed as a volunteer.
-For example, the exemption cannot be claimed by a volunteer firefighter who works for a municipality if he or she also has full-time or part-time employment with the municipality as a firefighter (whether the employment is permanent or the person has temporary employment as a replacement for a firefighter).
+The exemption does not apply if, during the year, the volunteer worked for the same organization that paid the financial compensation, and they carried out duties that were similar or identical to those performed as a volunteer.
+For example, the exemption cannot be claimed by a volunteer firefighter who works for a municipality if they also have full-time or part-time employment with the municipality as a firefighter (whether the employment is permanent or the person has temporary employment as a replacement for a firefighter).

 However, the total of all amounts paid (including any financial compensation) is not subject to QPP contributions, if the amounts are paid for employment that is considered to be excepted employment under the QPP.